ray-project/ray/doc/source/serve/advanced-guides/grpc-guide.md

 (custom-serve-grpc-service)=
 ## Define a gRPC Service
-To run a gRPC server it starts with first defining gRPC services, rpc methods, and protobufs similar to the one below.
+To run a gRPC server it starts with first defining gRPC services, RPC methods, and protobufs similar to the one below.

 ```{literalinclude} ../doc_code/grpc_proxy/user_defined_protos.proto